duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 - Use [`$.map()`](http://api.jquery.com/jQuery.map/) and [`$.each()`](http://api.jquery.com/jQuery.each/) instead of `Array.prototype.map()` and `Array.prototype.forEach()`, again for IE support.

-- Don't modify a native object's prototype.
+- Avoid modifying object prototypes

-    These types of changes affect the global scope.
-It's best to use a local function instead.
+    Do not modify the prototypes of objects which are defined outside of your code.
+For example, modifcations to `Array.prototype` or `Spice` will affect the global scope and may cause problems.
+In general, we advocate the use of local, private functions instead.

 - Define default properties when the object is created: